 All individualized majors complete a capstone, which provides them an opportunity to integrate knowledge they have acquired during the course of their majors.
-Most of our students fulfill this requirement by taking the Capstone Course (UNIV 4600W), but 30 to 40 percent complete a thesis project instead.
-Please note that students who plan to fulfill Honors Scholar requirements in an individualized major must complete a thesis.
+About 30 to 40 percent of individualized majors, both Honors and non-Honors, do so by completing a thesis.
+(The remainder complete our capstone course.)

 Most thesis projects will comprise six credits completed over the course of two to three semesters.
 This is mandatory for students completing Honors Scholar requirements in their individualized major.
 Non-honors students may complete a one-semester, three-credit thesis project.
 Students intending to complete a thesis project must submit a thesis proposal which they have discussed with their thesis supervisor no later than the last day of classes of the semester before they begin their thesis.

 In the social sciences and humanities: In the Fall semester of the senior year, a student will typically begin his/her research by enrolling in a thesis-related research seminar, graduate course, or independent study in his/her thesis supervisor’s department.
 During the Spring semester, the student will enroll in UNIV 4697W Senior Thesis (for which the thesis supervisor serves as instructor) in which he or she will complete the research and write the thesis.
 During this process, the student meets regularly with the thesis supervisor for feedback on data collection, evidence gathering, analysis, and writing.

 In the sciences, students may follow a more extended sequence, perhaps two to three semesters of data collection and laboratory work (independent studies or research courses) followed by thesis writing (UNIV 4697W) in the final semester.